JackSzwergold/Writing/memories/The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand.md

 ***

+Matchbox cars was my thing as a kid.
+More than comics or anything else.

 For $1 and some change, Matchbox cars were a decent value for kids who wanted to collect cool and sturdy stuff.

 Unlike modern cars you just grab off of a rack, back then the way it worked was there would be a display of that years Matchbox cars and each had a number connected to them.